Shouree/storm-http-framework/doc/02-Language_Reference/04-Intermediate_Language/02-Listings.md

 size of the variable, and a reference to a destructor to call whenever the variable should be destroyed.
 For parameters, the system also records the type description in order to follow the system's calling convention properly.
-Each variable may also be associated with additional metadata in the form of a `core.asm.Listing.VarInfo` object.
+Each variable may also be associated with additional metadata in the form of a [stormname:core.asm.Listing.VarInfo] object.
 This object stores higher-level data that can be used by debuggers (for example, [Progvis](md:/Programs/Progvis)).

 When a block begins, all contained variables are initialized to zero.
 Similarly, all variables are automatically destroyed whenever the block ends, or when an exception occurs.
-The destruction behavior depends on whether a destructor was specified, and the options in the `core.asm.FreeOpt` parameter the variable was created.
+The destruction behavior depends on whether a destructor was specified, and the options in the [stormname:core.asm.FreeOpt] parameter the variable was created.
 The following options determine when the destructor is called, assuming one is specified:

 - `FreeOpt.none`: Don't call any destructors for this variable.